ephsarah/ephsarah.github.io/_posts/2019-09-12-example-post.md

 Very little sewing experience.
 (I think I practiced a bit in Girl Scouts, but 4th grade was a long time ago.)
 Zero programming experience.
 Excited to learn!
 And, in general, I'm excited to get a better understanding of what software engineers do.

 1 boring fact: I bought a plant at Stop & Shop last week.
-Her name is Glinda for now.
+She goes by Glinda.